ztqsteve/Collaborative-Online-Coding-System/README.md

 #### Docker
 With [Docker Hub](https://hub.docker.com), we are able to pre-create a container image with all necessary environment & tools ready, then use it on all execution instances.
 This approach needs one-time image download and initialization every time it executes code.
 Considering the fast initialization and loose time constraints, it is OK to accept the initialization time.

+## Future Work
+1. Add a judger at backend server.
+User can submit the code through ‘submit’ button to submit the code to solve the chosen question.
+The result, including compiling, correctness and running time, will be displayed to user.
+2. User’s submissions can be recorded for reference.
+3. User can check his/her progress / statistics for questions.
+4. Apply "Combine Snapshot and Change Events" to implement Fast Forwarding Restore